-Selection Advisory Committee (SAC) members will then assess Your application, consider the Detailed Assessors' ratings and comments and Your rejoinder and assign a final score against the assessment criteria.
+Selection Advisory Committee (SAC) members will then assess Your application, consider the Detailed Assessors' ratings and comments and Your rejoinder and assign a final score.

-The ARC provides outcomes of assessment to ONI and NSSTC.
+The ARC provides outcomes of assessment to ONI and DEFENCE - NSSTC.

-The SAC will provide recommendations to the ARC on the applications that are fundable, and the proposed level of funding for each grant.
-The ARC will provide recommendations for each Challenge to the ONI and to the NSSTC on the eligible applications that are fundable, and the proposed level of funding for each grant.
+The SAC will provide a shortlist of meritorious grants to the ARC, and the proposed level of funding for each shortlisted grant.
+The ARC will provide advice to the ONI and to the Defence-NSSTC on the eligible and shortlisted applications, and the proposed level of funding for each shortlisted grant.
+The ARC may seek advice on security or other matters from Commonwealth agencies.
+The ARC may provide any advice on national security issues to the ONI and to the Defence - NSSTC.